 Do Oil Price Increases Cause Higher Food Prices?

-U.S. retail food price increases in recent years may seem large in nominal terms, but after adjusting for inflation have been quite modest even after the change in U.S. biofuel policies in 2006.
-In contrast, increases in the real prices of corn, soybeans, wheat and rice received by U.S. farmers have been more substantial and can be linked in part to increases in the real price of oil.
-That link, however, appears largely driven by common macroeconomic determinants of the prices of oil and agricultural commodities rather than the pass-through from higher oil prices.
+US retail food price increases in recent years may seem large in nominal terms, but after adjusting for inflation have been quite modest even after the change in US biofuel policies in 2006.
+In contrast, increases in the real prices of corn, soybeans, wheat and rice received by US farmers have been more substantial and can be linked in part to increases in the real price of oil.
+That link, however, appears largely driven by common macroeconomic determinants of the prices of oil and of agricultural commodities rather than the pass‐through from higher oil prices.
 We show that there is no evidence that corn ethanol mandates have created a tight link between oil and agricultural markets.
-Rather increases in food commodity prices not associated with changes in global real activity appear to reflect a wide range of idiosyncratic shocks ranging from changes in biofuel policies to poor harvests.
-Increases in agricultural commodity prices in turn contribute little to U.S. retail food price increases, because of the small cost share of agricultural products in food prices.
-There is no evidence that oil price shocks have caused more than a negligible increase in retail food prices in recent years.
-Nor is there evidence for the prevailing wisdom that oil-price driven increases in the cost of food processing, packaging, transportation and distribution are responsible for higher retail food prices.
-Finally, there is no evidence that oil-market specific events or for that matter U.S. biofuel policies help explain the evolution of the real price of rice, which is perhaps the single most important food commodity for many developing countries.
+Moreover, increases in agricultural commodity prices have contributed little to US retail food price increases, because of the small cost share of agricultural products in food prices.
+In short, there is no evidence that oil price shocks have been associated with more than a negligible increase in US retail food prices in recent years.
+Nor is there evidence for the prevailing wisdom that oil‐price driven increases in the cost of food processing, packaging, transportation and distribution have been responsible for higher retail food prices.
+Similar results hold for other industrialized countries.
+There is reason, however, to expect food commodity prices to be more tightly linked to retail food prices in developing countries.

 Suggested Citation: Suggested Citation